Minority Serving Institution Fellowship

 Eligibility Requirements: To be considered for the AEA MSI Faculty Initiative, applicants must:

-1. Be a full-time faculty member at a Minority Serving Institution within any one of the following states: ME, FL, NH, VT, MA, CT, RI, NY, NJ, DE, MD, VA, NC, SC, GA, AL, MS, TN, WV, PA, KY, IN, MI and Puerto Rico.
+1. Be a full-time faculty member at a Minority Serving Institution within the continental United States and Puerto Rico.

 2. Have a course assignment that includes the teaching of an evaluation and/or research methods course within one's academic department,